fimmind/vim-hs-type/README.md

 ## Usage

-This plugin exports only one function `vim_hs_type#type()`, which does all the work.
-When it's run, a window, containing all types of expressions under cursor, is opened (You can leave it with `<Esc>` or `:q<CR>`).
+This plugin exports only one function -- `vim_hs_type#type()`, which does all the work.
+When you run it, a window, containing all types of expressions under cursor, is opened (You can leave it with `<Esc>` or `:q`).
 Most likely in your case this won't look exactly the same, cause I have many other plugins installed, but for my setup it looks this way:

 ![](./pictures/function_run.png)

 And a greatest feature of this plugin.
-Moving cursor over lines causes highlighting of relevant expressions in source code:
+Moving cursor over lines causes highlighting of relevant expression in source code:

 ![](./pictures/moving_around1.png)
 ![](./pictures/moving_around2.png)

-Also, text object of highlighted expressions are available by `ie` and `ae` (latter also selects space around expression similarly to `aw`), but sadly they work only in visual mode, so you can't, for example, use `dae` to delete an expression, but `vaed` works fine.
+Also, text object of highlighted expression are available by `ie` and `ae` (latter also selects space around expression similarly to `aw`), but sadly they work only in visual mode, so you can't, for example, use `dae` to delete an expression, but `vaed` works fine.

 ## Configuration
 TODO